Physical Therapy Guide to Benign Paroxysmal Positional Vertigo (BPPV)

 - A physical therapist with specialized training and experience in vestibular rehabilitation.

-- A physical therapist who is a board-certified neurological clinical specialist, called NCS, or who completed a residency or fellowship in neurologic physical therapy, or who has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified neurological clinical specialist, who completed a residency or fellowship in neurologic physical therapy, or who has advanced knowledge, experience, and skills that may apply to your condition.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.